Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h2><a name="_5">Level of Detail Concept</a></h2>

-The concept of Level of Detail (LOD) is intrinsic to the specification.
+The concept of Level of Detail (LoD) is intrinsic to the specification.
 Scene Layers may include levels of detail that apply to the layer as whole and serve to generalize or summarize information for the layer, similar to image pyramids and also similar to raster and vector tiling schemes.
 A node in the I3S scene layer tree could be considered the analog of a tile in a raster or vector tiling scheme.
-Scene layers support levels of detail in a manner that preserves the identity and representation of the individual features that are retained within any level of detail.
+Scene layers support levels of detail in a manner that preserves the identity of the individual features that are retained within any level of detail.

-Level of Detail with this format specification covers several use cases, including, splitting up very heavy features such as detailed building or very large features (coastlines, rivers, infrastructure), thinning/clustering for optimized visualization as well as support for representing explicitly authored multiple LoDs.
+Level of Detail with this format specification covers several use cases, including, splitting up very heavy features such as detailed building or very large features (coastlines, rivers, infrastructure), thinning/clustering for optimized visualization as well as support for representing externally authored multiple LoDs.

 Note that the I3S Level of Detail concept  is orthogonal to the concept of consolidated storage for a set of geometries within a level of detail, based on for example the concatenation of geometries/meshes into larger geometry collections/meshes to assist in optimal rendering.
 In all such cases the consolidated storage makes use of Geometry Array Buffers that provide access to individual geometries when needed, and include the preservation of feature to geometry element mapping within the consolidated geometries.

 <h4>Discrete LoDs</h4>

-<p>With the <em>Discrete</em> LoD approach, different Level of Details are bound to the different levels of the index tree.
-Typically, leaf nodes of such LOD schema contain the original (feature/object) representation with the highest detail.
+<p>I3S supports the <em>Discrete</em> LoD approach, where different Level of Details are bound to the different levels of the index tree.
+Typically, leaf nodes of such LoD schema contain the original (feature/object) representation with the highest detail.
 The closer nodes are to the root, the lower the level of detail will be.
-For each level up, the amount of data is typically reduced by a factor between 2 to 10 by employing methods such as texture downsampling, feature reduction, mesh reduction, clustering or thinning, so that all inner nodes also have a balanced weight.
-For Scene Layers that employ discrete levels of detail, generalization applies to the layer as a whole and the the number of discrete levels of detail for the layer corresponds to the number of levels in the index tree for the scene layer.
+For each next lower level, the amount of data is typically reduced by employing methods such as texture down-sampling, feature reduction/generalization, mesh reduction/generalization, clustering or thinning, so that all inner nodes also have a balanced weight.
+Generalization applies to the Scene Layer as a whole and the number of discrete levels of detail for the layer corresponds to the number of levels in the index tree for the scene layer.
 Here, level of detail concept is analogous to the level of detail concepts for image pyramids as well as for standard raster and vector tiling schemes.</p>

 During navigation and traversal of the I3S tree nodes, clients must decide to either